gryp17/Tablaturi-bg-AngularJS/README.md

 # Tablaturi-bg-AngularJS
 AngularJS application for [Tablaturi-BG](http://tablaturi-bg.com) - the biggest website for guitar tabs in Bulgaria.
-The application uses custom MVC PHP backend with MySQL database and AngularJS v1.5 as front end.
+The application uses custom MVC PHP backend with MySQL database, AngularJS v1.5 as front end and [SASS](http://sass-lang.com) as css preprocessor.
 The dependencies are managed using [bower](https://bower.io) and the build process is done with [gulp](http://gulpjs.com/).

 ## Installation